econrad003/magic_squares/README.md

 (Apart from the first group, the modules are listed in alphabetic order.
 The first *magic_square.py* provides the base clas and is used throughout the package.
 The remaining modules in the first group are support packages to simplify some of the coding and to read and write spreadsheets.)

+I have tried to include detailed documentation in each module.
+This README provides very brief summaries, so consult the module documentation (and source code) for details on the inner workings.

 ### 2.1 Base and support modules

 *magic_square.py* (base class and a standard example class)